Photo by Gabriel Jorby. CC BY-ND 2.0

 Physical protections

-Google says that they provide several protections for their data centers.
-Employees need an authorized key card, and approval from their manager and the data center director to enter authorized parts of the building.
+Google says that they Google says that it provides several protections for its data centers.
+Employees need an authorized key card and approval from their manager and the data center director to enter secure parts of the building.
 Closed-circuit TV cameras are inside and outside of these buildings, recording at all hours of the day, every day of the week.
-They provide some interesting details, down to the number of days these recordings are retained.
-(It’s 30 days.)
-They log and audit access.
-Their servers detect and remove unexpected modifications to the software, so both physical and remote attacks would be tough to pull off.
+Google provides some interesting details, down to the number of days these recordings are retained.
+(It’s up to 30 days.)
+The company logs and audits access, and its servers detect and remove unexpected modifications to the software, so both physical and remote attacks would be tough to pull off.

-While we have a lot of details about their infrastructure, we don’t know as much about the humans behind the infrastructure.
+While we have a lot of details about Google’s infrastructure, we don’t know as much about the humans behind it.
 That is, we don’t know much about how many people at Google have access to user data, nor how that access is determined.
 What kind of user data might they have access to, and under what circumstances?
-How many people can actually pull user data, say, responsive to a legal request?
+How many people can actually pull user data, say, in response to a legal request?
 We don’t know.

-What we can say is that Google has said in their security documentation that they constrain the number of employees who have access, log employee access to user data, and conduct both internal and external audits on employee access.
+What we can say is that Google has said in its security documentation that it limits the number of employees who have access, logs employee access to user data, and conducts both internal and external audits on employee access.
 Employees caught abusing their access would likely be fired, and may face legal action.

-While Google says they have built processes designed to curb abuse of user data, the company maintains the ability to read and analyze the data you put into your Google Workspace account by default, as well as data passively generated as you use these tools.
+While Google says it has built processes designed to curb abuse of user data, the company maintains the ability to read and analyze the data you put into your Google Workspace account by default, as well as data passively generated as you use these tools.
 This includes your organization’s activities when using Google Workspace.

 What can government agencies see?

 In the summer of 2012, reporters released a flurry of books and articles concerning national security activities within the Obama administration.
-Among the many reporters who worked on these stories, New York Times reporter David Sanger published a book and report detailing the inner-workings of the Stuxnet malware, widely considered to be designed by the U.S. and Israeli governments with the intention to disrupt the Iranian nuclear program.
+Among the many journalists who worked on these stories, New York Times reporter David Sanger published a book and report detailing the inner-workings of the Stuxnet malware, widely considered to be designed by the U.S. and Israeli governments to disrupt the Iranian nuclear program.
 Following these disclosures, FBI investigators requested data from electronic communications providers, including Google.

-The court ordered Google to disclose sent, received, deleted messages, and address books attached to Cartwright’s Gmail account.
-They also requested videos, computer files, received, sent and deleted messages, as well as metadata records including logs of Cartwright’s activities, dates, times, information about Cartwright’s internet connection, account preferences, subscriber information, IP addresses, and locations.
+The court ordered Google to disclose sent, received, and deleted messages, and address books attached to Cartwright’s Gmail account.
+They also requested videos, computer files, and metadata records — including logs of Cartwright’s activities, dates, times, information about his internet connection, account preferences, subscriber information, IP addresses, and locations.

 This sounds like a lot, and it is.
 But the truth is this only scratches the surface of what’s possible.